and3rson/clay/README.md

 Standalone command line player for Google Play Music.

-This app wouldn't be possible without the wonderful [gmusicapi] and [VLC] libraries.
+This app wouldn't be possible without the wonderful [gmusicapi] and [VLC] & MPV libraries.

 This project is neither affiliated nor endorsed by Google.